ShakedBar66t/jamoveo-frontend/README.md

 ## Usage Instructions
 1. **Admin**:
-   - Log in through the provided [Admin Login URL](https://jamoveo-backend-q7fv.onrender.com/login).
+   - Register as an admin at [Admin Signup URL](https://jamoveo-backend-q7fv.onrender.com/signup/admin) and then log in.
    - Start a new session by selecting songs from the search results and initiating the Live Page for all users.
 2. **Player**:
-   - Log in as a regular user to be directed to the waiting screen, and once a song is selected, view the song details based on the assigned role.
+   - Register as a user at [User Signup URL](https://jamoveo-backend-q7fv.onrender.com/signup) and log in to be directed to the waiting screen.
+   - Once a song is selected, view the song details based on the assigned role.

 ## Deployment
 The frontend is deployed via Render.